 What are 10 tips for successful presentations?

-This is the third and final lesson about Presentations.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Presentations.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Focus on the context of assessed academic presentations

 – Introduce ten tips for successful presentation delivery

 – Link the reader to other useful resources for assisting success

 In this final introductory chapter about completing presentations as a type of academic assignment, we discuss the ten most useful pieces of advice for improving your final performance.
 Please note, however, that if you require more specific detail about the topics of body language, delivery, presentation language and using visual aids, then Academic Marker has numerous short readers on this subject in our presentation skills section to help your studies.